Developing your career

 We foster career development through activities designed to help you gain important skills and experience.

 Whether you are thinking of pursuing an academic career, or have plans for another path, the opportunities to enhance your employability are numerous.

 Activities and events

-- Weekly research seminars at which you will given the opportunity to present your work alongside staff and visiting academics, and present comments on staff papers;
+- Regular research seminars at which you will given the opportunity to present your work alongside staff and visiting academics, and present comments on staff papers.

-- An annual postgraduate conference, Open Minds, now in its tenth year, organised by postgraduate research students;
+- An annual postgraduate conference, Open Minds, organised by postgraduate research students.

-- Opportunities to be involved with conference organisation; and
+- Opportunities to be involved with conference organisation.

 - Paid tutorial teaching and marking, for which we provide training and mentoring, and try to give our final-year PhD students some lecturing experience as well.

 We have dedicated staff who will act as placement officer to help you improve your CV, research proposals, and offer guidance on preparing work for potential publication in consultation with your supervisor.
 Journals our students have recently published in include Philosophical Studies and The Philosophical Quarterly.

 As part of The University of Manchester, you will also have access to the University's Career Service, who have a range of resources and services specifically for doctoral researchers.